 “Looking to the future, I see opportunities for collaboration with the wider engineering industry, and the scientific and academic communities, to advance understanding of plasma agriculture.
 This is a very exciting opportunity that I am proud to be part of; it links with my values and activates my creative interest.”

-There will be an opportunity to see Zayndu’s Aurora system demonstrated at the Seed Meets Technology Event on 27-29th September 2022 at Zwaagdijk, Netherlands.
+There will be an opportunity to see Zayndu’s cold plasma system demonstrated at the Seed Meets Technology Event on 27-29th September 2022 at Zwaagdijk, Netherlands.